Flabadafadis/WSRE-Cold-Calls/colby's/README.md

 **Transparency after scheduling (optional):**

-* “Before we meet, quick heads-up on our model so there are no surprises: we typically target about **60% of current as-is market value**, adjusted for repairs, liens, holding, and risk.
+* “Before we meet, quick heads-up on our model so there are no surprises: we typically target about **60% of the updated value**, adjusted for repairs, liens, holding, and risk.
 If that ballpark doesn’t work, tell me now and we won’t waste your time.”
 * If rejected → [Realtor check](#realtor-check) or [Schedule callback](#schedule-callback)
   [⬆ Back to Start](#start)